Glossary of Terminology

 Penile Prosthesis: This is a semi-rigid implantable device inserted into the penile chambers to treat and fix severe cases of impotence or Peyronie’s Disease.
 The procedure can be performed in an outpatient surgery center.

 Percentage Body Fat: This describes the percentage of your total weight that is composed of fat.
-The higher your percentage of body fat, the greater the likelihood of chronic diseases such as heart disease, cancer, or diabetes.
+The higher your rate of body fat, the higher the likelihood of chronic diseases such as heart disease, cancer, or diabetes.

 Peyronie’s Disease: The condition where there is scarring following an injury to the tunica albuginea (the wall of the penile chamber) or for unknown reasons.
 As the scar tissue increases in size, it can squeeze and deform the penis where there is bending or angulation of the penile chambers.
 The Peyronie’s scar can result in shortening of the penis and loss of erection.

-Pineal: The gland located within the brain that synthesizes melatonin.
+Pineal: The gland located in the brain that synthesizes melatonin.

 Progesterone: A hormone produced in response to luteinizing hormone (LH) released from pituitary gland.
 It is required to flush out the uterus if an egg is not fertilized.
 It is also useful for stimulating the growth of new bone mass.